 5.12 – Tuition and Fee Due Date, Refunds, Withdrawals and Waivers

 Part 1: Authority.
-Lake Superior College establishes tuition payment policies and procedures in accordance with the Minnesota State College and Universities (MnSCU) Policy 5.12 and MnSCU Procedures 5.12.3—Common Framework of Key Payment Related Dates, 5.12.4—Refund of Tuition and Fees, and 5.12.5—Payment Plans.
+Lake Superior College (LSC) establishes tuition payment policies and procedures in accordance with the Minnesota State) Policy 5.12 and System Procedures 5.12.3—Common Framework of Key Payment Related Dates, 5.12.4—Refund of Tuition and Fees, and 5.12.5—Payment Plans.

 Part 2: Policy Statement

 Subpart A: Tuition and Fee Due Dates.
-Lake Superior College follows the for credit tuition and fees payment due date framework as defined in LSC Procedure 5.12.0.
-The college shall drop all classes for students who have not paid in full, do not have a financial aid deferment, or have not established a payment plan.
-The college shall grant an extension of the payment due date for students who have filed and are awaiting properly approved financial aid from federal, state, or other third-party sources.
+LSC follows the for credit tuition and fees payment due date framework as defined in LSC Procedure 5.12.0.
+The College shall drop all classes for students who have not paid in full, do not have a financial aid deferment, or have not established a payment plan.
+The College shall grant an extension of the payment due date for students who have filed and are awaiting properly approved financial aid from federal, state, or other third-party sources.